MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

 * [Create an app package](~/concepts/build-and-test/apps-package.md) manually, and then [upload your app](~/concepts/deploy-and-publish/apps-upload.md).

 > [!NOTE]
 > If you need to alter your manifest and re-upload your app, you must [delete your bot](#delete-a-bot-from-teams) before uploading your altered app package.
+> You need to enable sideloading in Teams to test the bot.
+See [Enable custom Teams apps and turn on custom app uploading](~\build-and-test\prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading).

 ## Debug your bot locally